jasonsbarr/how-to-think-like-a-programmer/manuscript/13-project-chat-app.md

-# Project: A Chat Application with WebSockets
+# Project: A Chat Application